⚙️ Command properties

 arguments

-A list of arguments for your command.
-See Arguments for the details of an argument.
+A list of positional arguments for your command.

 Arguments are parsed in the order given in the list of arguments for the command definition.

-When calling core::parseArguments the argument will be parsed to local variable which name correspond to the camelCase equivalent of its name.
+When calling command::parseArguments the argument will be parsed to local variable which name correspond to the camelCase equivalent of its name.

 Moreover, the name can be suffixed to enable extra features: